CodyConck/React-Task-Tracker/README.md

 # Task Tracking App

-This react app project was based off of a Youtube tutorial by Traversity Media.
+This react app project was based off of a Youtube tutorial by Traversy Media.